NexPlayer/NexPlayer_Unity_Plugin/README.md

 ![NexPlayer Unity Video Streaming Player Plugin](resources/girl_cube_gif2.gif)

-NexPlayer™ for Unity is a cross-platform video streaming player for Unity apps that supports both regular and 360 video playback across all Android, iOS, macOS, and Windows devices.
+NexPlayer™ for Unity is a cross-platform video streaming player for Unity apps that supports both regular and 360 video playback across all Android, iOS, macOS, and Windows devices, with more devices being worked on everyday.
 NexPlayer's Unity video plugin is the only player supporting Widevine DRM-protected HLS & DASH streaming on **all Android & iOS devices.**

 This repository contains the NexPlayer™ Unity video streaming player plugin features list as well as an installation guide.
 If you want to get a copy of our fully working demo, contact us at our [website](https://www.nexplayersdk.com/unity-player-sdk-demo/?utm_source=github.com&utm_medium=referral&utm_campaign=unitygithub&utm_content=20200211--unitydemocontact).